neo4jrb/neo4j-core/README.md

 The Gemfile contains references to Neo4j Java libraries.
 Nothing is needed to be installed.

-## Version 3.0 Specification
+## Version 3.0

-The neo4j-core version 3.0 uses the java Jar and/or the Neo4j Server version 2.0.0-M4+ .
+The neo4j-core version 3.0 uses the java Jar and/or the Neo4j Server version 2.0.0-M6+ .
 This mean that it should work on Ruby implementation and not just JRuby !

 It uses the new label feature in order to do mappings between `Neo4j::Node` (java objects) and your own ruby classes.